ONLINE MUSIC APPRECIATION

-Attendance in the class will be followed by: 1) how often you log into the course each week to do the work and experience the listening, 2) your weekly quiz performances, 3) weekly discussion forum participation, 4) showing up to take the midterm and final exam.
+Attendance in the class will be followed by: 1) how often you log into the course each week to do the work and experience the listening, 2) your weekly quiz performances, 3) weekly discussion forum participation, 4) logging in for the final exam.
 5) Attending three live concerts and then submitting a review based on your experience at those concerts.
 You are expected to log in and do the work each week.
 Each week you will have a new reading assignment, a set of quizzes to take and a new discussion forum.
 You will have only one week to complete the weekly readings, learn the web lectures, do the listening, take the quizzes, and answer and respond to the discussion forum question.
 If you do not log into the course and do the work each week it will directly affect your grade because you will miss that weeks assignment.
 If you fail to log in and do the work for two weeks or 14 consecutive days your letter grade in the class will decline and your progress directly affected.
-If you miss three weeks of consecutive work (21 days of not logging in), you will be dropped from the class.
-Keeping up with the work continuously throughout the semester is the best way to ensure that you are learning the material in a steady way.
+If you miss two weeks of consecutive work (14 days of not logging in), you will be dropped from the class.
+Keeping up with the work continuously throughout the session is the best way to ensure that you are learning the material in a steady way.
 Each weekly unit will build on previous concepts that you have learned.
 Therefore, regular attendance is essential.
 The course week will run from Monday until Sunday and new content will be updated each ensuing Monday.

 Your grade in this course will consist of: